tibuski/goAirfocus/README.md

   - Lists all users and allows selection to view their details and associated workspaces.
   - Displays user workspaces grouped by permission with color-coded badges.
 - **Field Management**:
-  - Lists all fields (via "Get Fields" button).
+  - Lists all fields (via "Load Fields" button).
-  - Gets Field ID (via form submission).
+  - Provides a dropdown to select and view detailed field information.
+  - Displays field details including ID, name, description, type, and workspace usage.
 - **License Information**: Accurately displays license role statistics, showing actual used seats for Admin, Editor, and Contributor roles.

+## Architecture

+This application follows a clean, HTMX-first architecture:

+- **Backend**: Pure Go with standard library HTTP server
+- **Frontend**: HTMX for dynamic interactions, Tailwind CSS for styling
+- **Templates**: Go HTML templates with partials for modularity
+- **API**: All endpoints return HTML fragments for seamless HTMX integration
+- **Caching**: Intelligent caching of API responses to improve performance

 ## Deployment